gelftheshot/sorting_algorithms/README.md

 #Algorithmic Sorting Techniques

-This repository is a collection of various sorting algorithms, each implemented in different programming languages.
+this file is a collection of various sorting algorithms, each implemented in different programming languages.
 These sorting algorithms are a cornerstone of computer science, and gaining a deep understanding of them can enhance your coding efficiency and problem-solving capabilities.

 The repository includes the following sorting techniques: